-- The products subject to accounting include copiers/multifunctional copiers, printers, production printers, digital duplicators, projectors, video conference/web-based conference systems, and LED lighting.
+- Products subject to accounting include copiers/multifunctional copiers, printers, production printers, digital duplicators, facsimile machines, projectors, video conference/web-based conference systems, and LED lighting.

-The calculations are also based on the average emission factor for all energy sources issued by electricity utilities in fiscal 2000 (0.378), reflect procurement of fuels for power generation (loads caused by from mining to energy use), and cover non-CO2 Greenhouse Gas emissions.
+The calculations also reflect procurement of fuels for power generation (loads caused by mining to energy use), and cover non-CO2 greenhouse gas emissions.